 Among plants, NO plays a key role in diverse (patho) physiological processes, e.g. hormonal, wounding and defence responses, stomatal closure, and cell death regulation.
 In plants, NO is generated by NOS-like enzymes, nitrate reductase or non-enzymatic processes (Wendehenne et al., 2004; Wilson et al., 2008).
-Generally, it is considered that NOS-like enzymes play a key role in the defence response.
-The response to NO may involve signalling through the cGMP, cADPR and Ca2+ pathways or activation of the MAP kinase signalling pathway (Wendehenne et al., 2004; Wilson et al., 2008).
-The observed NO accumulation in ergosterol treated cells by DAF-FM fluorescence probe and suppression of ergosterol induced accumulation of the PR1a, PR5 and tPOXC1 transcripts by scavenger of NO cPTIO and inhibitor of NOS-like activity L-NMMA implies that NO participates in activating of defence related transcripts after ergosterol treatment and its production is controlled by a NOS-like enzyme (Dadakova et al., 2013).
-However, inhibitor of NOS-like enzymes L-NMMA did not modify ROS production after application of ergosterol to a tobacco cell suspension suggesting that NO does not directly participate in the activation of NADPH oxidase activity which has been measured previously in different plant species (Dadakova et al., 2013; Kasparovsky et al., 2004; Rossard et al., 2006, 2010).
+The response to NO may involve a signalling through the cGMP, cADPR and Ca2+ pathways or activation of a MAP kinase signalling pathway (Wendehenne et al., 2004; Wilson et al., 2008).
+The observed NO accumulation in ergosterol treated cells by DAF-FM fluorescence probe and suppression of ergosterol induced accumulation of PR1a, PR5 and tPOXC1 transcripts by the scavenger of NO cPTIO and inhibitor of NOS-like activity L-NMMA implies that NO participates in activating defence related transcripts after ergosterol treatment and its production is controlled by a NOS-like enzyme (Dadakova et al., 2013).
+However, the inhibitor of NOS-like enzymes L-NMMA did not modify ROS production after the application of ergosterol to a tobacco cell suspension suggesting that NO does not directly participate in the activation of NADPH oxidase activity which was measured previously in different plant species (Dadakova et al., 2013; Kasparovsky et al., 2004; Rossard et al., 2006, 2010).

-It has been shown that ergosterol induces concentration-dependent elevation of calcium in the cytosol.
-Ergosterol-triggered Ca2+ increase is biphasic, where the first phase corresponds to influx from the extracellular space and the second phase corresponds to release of calcium from internal stores via IP3 and cADPR sensitive channels (Figure 4) (Vatsa et al., 2011).
-Moreover, it has been shown that cADPR channels are involved in both, the NO- and SA-mediated pathways, leading to activation of the PR1a gene (Klessig et al., 2000).
-Ruthenium red, a known inhibitor of cyclic ADP-ribose dependent Ca2+ channels, only inhibited ergosterol-induced accumulation of the PR1a transcript (Dadakova et al., 2013).
-Durner et al. showed that applied cADPR causes increased accumulation of mRNAs encoding PAL and the PR1a protein in tobacco.
+It has been shown that ergosterol induces a concentration-dependent elevation of calcium in the cytosol.
+The ergosterol-triggered Ca2+ increase is biphasic, where the first phase corresponds to the influx from the extracellular space and the second phase corresponds to the release of calcium from internal stores via IP3 and cADPR sensitive channels (Figure 4) (Vatsa et al., 2011).
+Moreover, it has been shown that the cADPR channels are involved in both, NO- and SA-mediated pathways, leading to the activation of the PR1a gene (Klessig et al., 2000).
+Ruthenium red, a known inhibitor of cyclic ADP-ribose dependent Ca2+ channels, only inhibited the ergosterol-induced accumulation of PR1a transcript (Dadakova et al., 2013).
+Durner et al. showed that addition of cADPR causes increased the accumulation of mRNAs encoding PAL and PR1a protein in tobacco.
 The same pathway is likely to be important in ergosterol-triggered PR1a transcript induction (Figure 4).
-On the other hand, low or no inhibition of ergosterol-induced accumulation of the tPOXC1 and PR5 transcripts indicates involvement of other regulation mechanisms that are not fully dependent on Ca2+ channels located on the membranes of internal stores (Dadakova et al., 2013).
-Moreover, almost the same pattern of inhibition for ergosterol-induced accumulation of PR1a, PR5 and tPOXC1 transcripts was observed with the inhibitor of calmodulin/Ca2+ dependent steps W7 (Dadakova et al., 2013).
+On the other hand, low or no inhibition of ergosterol-induced accumulation of tPOXC1 and PR5 transcripts indicates the involvement of other regulation mechanisms that are not fully dependent on Ca2+ channels located on the membranes of internal stores (Dadakova et al., 2013).
+Moreover, almost the same pattern of inhibition for the ergosterol-induced accumulation of PR1a, PR5 and tPOXC1 transcripts was observed with the inhibitor of calmodulin/Ca2+ dependent steps W7 (Dadakova et al., 2013).

 Figure 4.
 Summary of known /putative mechanisms taking a role in ergosterol perception (adopted from Klemptner et al. 2014).
-The scheme illustrates perception of ergosterol by hypothesised receptor, based on the assumption that ergosterol may be perceived in the same manner like other MAMPs.
-Ergosterol perception has been shown to trigger Ca2+ influx as well as Ca2+ release from intracellular stores.
-The known pathway that are involved in the defence response following ergosterol treatment are shown including putative WRKY transcription factors in nucleus activated through various upstream interactions by MAPK-based signalling.
-Sesquiterpene cyclase (SQC), 5-epi-aristolochene synthase (EAS) and phenylalanine-ammonia lyase (PAL) represents important metabolic enzymes contributing towards the production of specific ergosterol-induced metabolites.
-The genes, proteins and metabolites included in this scheme have resulted from studies in tobacco and grape plants.
+The scheme illustrates the perception of ergosterol by a hypothesised receptor, based on the assumption that ergosterol may be perceived in the same manner like other MAMPs.
+Ergosterol perception has been shown to trigger a Ca2+ influx as well as Ca2+ release from intracellular stores.
+The already known pathways that are involved in the defence response following ergosterol treatment are shown including putative WRKY transcription factors in the nucleus activated through various upstream interactions by MAPK-based signalling.
+Sesquiterpene cyclase (SQC), 5-epi-aristolochene synthase (EAS) and phenylalanine-ammonia lyase (PAL) represent important metabolic enzymes contributing to the production of specific ergosterolinduced metabolites.
+The genes, proteins and metabolites included in this scheme have resulted from studies in tobacco and grapevine.